MEE Subject Guide

 Business Associations on the MEE: What to Know and How to Practice

-Business Associations on the MEE covers agency law, partnerships, corporations, and LLCs.
+Business Associations is one of the most frequently tested areas on the MEE.
+Corporations and LLCs alone appear on roughly 62% of administrations.
 This guide covers what the examiners focus on and how to structure your analysis.

 What the MEE Tests in Business Associations